 - Bring to a boil, reduce heat and simmer for 5 minutes.

 - Fry/broil/grill sausage on each side until brown and cooked.

 - Slice sausage into 1/2 inch thick pieces.

 - Pour curry sauce over hot sausage

-- Serve with bread roll.
+- Serve with a bread roll or potato fries.